Kevin Ian Schmidt

 Mistakes in Managing Safety

-The challenge of managing the many aspects of safety at work at times can feel overwhelming.
-There are many legal, moral, and financial reasons for us to pay attention to our safety obligations.
-With all these challenges we need to ensure that we are not wasting our time, money, and efforts doing things that simply don’t work.
-Here is a list of common errors we can make in managing workplace safety issues that hopefully we can all avoid.
+The challenge of managing the many aspects of workplace safety at times can feel overwhelming.
+There are many legal, moral and financial reasons for us to pay attention to our safety obligations.
+With all these challenges we need to ensure that we are not wasting our time, money and efforts doing things that simply don’t work.

 (1) Celebrate the lack of injury and not the existence of safety.